By law, most Australian food businesses must employ at least one Food Safety Supervisor in each premises.

 Some of the forms that you need to complete (such as the Observer Report) are in PDF format.
-To get the latest version of Adobe PDF Reader, go here.
+Ensure that you have the latest version of Adobe PDF Reader.

 Click on the 'Play' button below to watch a sample lesson from the Food Safety Supervisor course.

-Develop expert skills with sector-specific Food Safety Supervisor training.
+Develop expert food handling skills with sector-specific Food Safety Supervisor training

 Hospitality businesses prepare and serve food for customers to consume in house.